loganbek/linux-unsandbox-browsers-cli/README.md

-# Linux Enable Chrome In Root
+# Linux Enable Browsers In Root
 This shell script enables google chrome to run as root in Debian and Ubuntu distros.

 \